Skip to Content

 Unfortunately, the pandemic and subsequent labor shortages have forced many restaurants to cut their hours of operation, leaving few options open late.

-I thought it would be helpful to create and maintain a breakdown of restaurants open 24 hours on the Strip and Downtown so that you can get your calorie fix, no matter what time it is.
+I thought it would be helpful to create and maintain a breakdown of restaurants open around the clock so that you can get your calorie fix, no matter what time it is.

 I’ll be sure to link to the menus of each restaurant so that you can easily compare your options.